EQ Bank Card Agreement

 24 Changes to this Agreement

 You agree that if you use your Card, you will be deemed to accept the change.
 You can obtain a copy of the current Agreement by visiting our Website.
-You may refuse the change by terminating this Agreement and cancelling your Card without cost, penalty, or cancellation indemnity by notifying us within 30 days of the effective date of the change.
+You may refuse the change by terminating this Agreement and closing your Card without cost, penalty, or cancellation indemnity by notifying us within 30 days of the effective date of the change.
 If you choose to rescind this Agreement, Section 25 of this Agreement will apply.

 You must notify us of a change in your personal information and/or contact details by calling us at 1-844-437-2265 (1-416-551-3449 outside of North America) or by updating your information through Mobile Banking or Online Banking.